blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

    MY_DOMAIN=msync.example.com

-We will use ``MY_DOMAIN`` to refer to the domain name we need to use in shell commands through this section.
+We will use ``MY_DOMAIN`` to refer to the domain name that we will use in shell commands through this section.

-You should also add an ``A`` record that points your domain to the IP address of the server.
+Also add an ``A`` record that points the domain to the IP address of the server.

 Configure the MariaDB Database
 ------------------------------

-Please follow the instructions in :doc:`../common-tasks/add-mariadb-database` to create a new user and a database both named as ``msync`` in MariaDB.
+Follow the instructions in :doc:`../common-tasks/add-mariadb-database` to create a new user and a database both named as ``msync`` in the MariaDB database.

 Configure Mozilla Sync Server
 -----------------------------

-Create a directory for Mozilla sync server:
+Create a directory for the Mozilla sync server:
 ::

    sudo mkdir $DOCKER_SHARE/msync